 Not wishing to be in the capital of the kakistocracy on the 4th of July, J and I repaired to the capital of the confederacy.
 I am not especially a fan of the 4th of July to begin with; as far as I’m concerned when you’ve seen one set of fireworks you’ve seen them all and as you can have barbecue whenever you like, what’s the big deal?
 Oh, independence you say?
 How very droll.
 Why should residents of DC celebrate when we still have taxation without representation?

 In many ways the tactics of the southerners worked.
 Many in the north were as racist and supportive of the continuation of slavery as in the south and fought the confederacy only because they objected to the secession.
 And as the years of Reconstruction dragged on, northerners lost patience at the lack of progress and the cost, and the rights of black people were soon ceded to political expediency.
 And that was where things stood for almost a century until the passing of the Civil Rights Act of 1964.
 It was a landmark bit of legislation and yet the issue of white supremacy and slavery that lay at the heart of the Civil War was never properly addressed and laid to rest.
-Because it wasn’t, it doesn’t take much to bring it back to the surface and we currently have it in a dog whistle emanating from the White House that is often couched in the guise of patriotism.
-But such a sleight of hand was called out long ago; in 1775 Samuel Johnson said of this kind of fakery, “Patriotism is the last refuge of a scoundrel”.
+Because it wasn’t, it doesn’t take much to bring it back to the surface and we are living through a period where the villainy of racism is not only tolerated, it is encouraged.
+It is always couched in the guise of patriotism but such chicanery was called out long ago; in 1775 Samuel Johnson described it thus, “Patriotism is the last refuge of a scoundrel”.

 On a somewhat lighter note, a favorite part of the exhibit was a quote from Lincoln to his famously reluctant-to-engage general, McClellan.
 “My dear McClellan: If you don’t want to use the Army, I should like to borrow it for a while.”
 McClellan was a master tactician who was both loved by, and inspired, the men under his command, but he was reluctant to engage in actual warfare – by his own admission he loathed the carnage of the battlefield.
 He had no time for Lincoln whom he defied on many occasions, writing scathingly about him in letters home to his wife, and he so often refused to follow up when he had the advantage, that he possibly prolonged the war unnecessarily, and in so doing more of his men ended up dead than might have.
 (Not all historians have such a dismal opinion of him.)